sigp/lighthouse/book/src/faqV2.md

 ERRO Failed to download attester duties      err: FailedToDownloadAttesters("Some endpoints failed, num_failed: 2 http://localhost:5052/ => Unavailable(NotSynced), http://localhost:5052/ => RequestFailed(ServerMessage(ErrorMessage { code: 503, message: \"SERVICE_UNAVAILABLE: beacon node is syncing
 ```

 This means that the validator client is sending requests to the beacon node.
-However the beacon node is still syncing is therefore unable to fulfil the request.
+However, as the beacon node is still syncing, it is therefore unable to fulfil the request.
 The error will disappear once the beacon node is synced.

 ## Validator

-### Why does it take so long for a validator to be activated?
+### <a name="vc-activation"></a> Why does it take so long for a validator to be activated?

 After validators create their execution layer deposit transaction there are two waiting
 periods before they can start producing blocks and attestations: